-The matter proceeded to Council by way of a written Report to Council dated September 26, 2024 (the "Report").
+The matter proceeded to Council by way of a written Report to Council dated September 27, 2024 (the "Report").
 The Report was forwarded to the Agent for review and to allow the Agent to provide the Council with any further evidence or submissions by way of Addendum.
-In arriving at their conclusion, the Council carefully weighed all of the evidence presented.
+In arriving at their conclusion, the Council carefully weighed all evidence presented.

-The Agent held Life and Accident and Sickness (A&S) certificates of authority from May 2, 2022, to May 3, 2023.
+The Agent held Life and Accident and Sickness (A&S) certificates of authority from September 30, 2022, to June 1, 2023.

-The AIC commenced an investigation in response to an email dated February 17, 2023, from [R.H.] [redacted] and [S.H.] [redacted] (hereinafter, collectively referred to as the "Complainants"), which stated the following:
+The AIC commenced an investigation in response to an email dated February 17, 2023 from [R.H.] [redacted] and [S.H.] [redacted] (hereinafter, collectively referred to as the "Complainants"), which stated the following:

 [...]
-My [spouse] [redacted], [S.H.] [redacted] (hereinafter "Client 1"), works at [P.T.A.] [redacted].
+My [spouse] [redacted], [S.H.] [redacted] (hereinafter "Client1"), works for [P.T.A.] [redacted].

 That company is associated with [A.I.L.I.C.] [redacted] (hereinafter the "Insurer"); they contacted us over a year ago asking if we need insurance from them.
-We mentioned we already had coverage [...] but that we would like to compare their policies with our current ones [...].
-We had a zoom meeting with 3 representatives from [the Insurer] [redated] in September 2022.
+We mentioned we already coverage [...] but that we would like to compare their policies with the current ones [...].
+We had a zoom meeting with 3 representatives from [the Insurer] [redacted] in September 2022.
 We didn't agree to any policy.
 We didn't give any banking information.
 We didn't give our SIN.
-We didn't give our driver's license numbers. [...] we let [the Insurer] [redacted] know that we would not be pursuing any coverage with them, however since then we have received numerous physical mail showing what appears to be approved insurance policies with [the Insurer] [redacted].
+We didn't give our driver's license numbers. [...]
+We let [the Insurer] [redacted] know that we would not be pursuing any coverage with them, however since then we have received numerous physical mail showing what appears to be approved insurance policies with [the Insurer] [redacted].
 Things recently are starting to get weird, and have crossed the line into fraud I'm pretty sure.

-Have a look at the attached document where they've made up Social Insurance Numbers and drivers license numbers for both [Client 1] [redacted] and I, and even forged our signatures.
+Have a look at the attached document where they've made up Social Insurance Numbers and drivers license numbers for both [Client 1] [redacted] and I, and even forged out signatures.
 They have our kids names on the document as well.
 The document looks like it is designed to fool us into signing on with them.
-The document has our false personal information (drivers license number, forged signatures, fake SIN etc.) We've asked them to stop sending us any more mail and remove our contact info from their mailing lists.
-This isn't working. [...]
+The document has our false personal information (drivers license number, forged signatures, fake SIN etc.) We've asked them to stop sending up any more mail and remove our contact info from their mailing list. [...]

-In the same email of February 17, 2023, the Complainants provided a copy of Policy Number CD981 [redacted] (hereinafter "Policy 981"), in the name of Client 1.
+In the same email dated February 17, 2023, the Complainants provided a copy of Policy Number CD981 [redacted] (hereinafter "Policy 981"), in the name of Client 1.

-Policy 981 in the name of Client 1 provided the following information:
+Policy 981 provided the following information:

-Client Name Policy Date Policy Number Client Information on

-the Policy

-[Client 1] October 17, 2022 CD981 [redacted] Email Address of Client:
+Client Policy Date Policy Number Client Information on the Policy Client 1 [redacted] October 17, 2022 CD981 [redacted] Driver's License Number: 325 [redacted] SIN: --621 [redacted] Email Address of Client: Skoss@gmail.com [redacted] Email Address on Docusign signature: C23@gmail.com [redacted]

-[redacted] Skoss@gmail.com

-[redacted]

-Email Address on

-DocuSign Signature:

-C37@gmail.com

-[redacted]

-On February 23, 2023, the AIC investigator requested the following information from the Complainants:
+On February 23, 2024, the AIC investigator requested the following information from the Complainants:

-I will investigate the matter regarding [the Insurer] [redacted] agents under my file number [...].
+I will investigate the matter regarding [the Insurer] [redacted] agents under my file [...].
 To assist in my investigation, please provide the following documents and/ or information: